kfeldmann/littlewing/README.md

 used in the blue/green pools of the 'test-site' example app's web tier.
-By versioning the names of steps that _update_ infrastructure, you can change the config, bump the version, and then `flop` will see those as new steps which have not yet run.
+By versioning the names of steps that _update_ infrastructure, you can change the config, bump the version, and then `lw` will see those as new steps which have not yet run.
 As a side effect, you will have the output of each of your previous versions acumulating in the outputs directory.